SharePoint/PnP-Guidance/articles/modern-experience-customizations-customize-sites.md

 !["Modern team site with custom theme"](media/modern-experiences/modern-site-with-custom-theme.png)

 > **Note:**
 > You can use [SharePoint Color Palette Tool](https://www.microsoft.com/en-us/download/details.aspx?id=38182) to create a custom theme file (.spcolor) with the custom color definition.
+In general modern team sites try to preserve the feel of the theme by automatically converting classic site theming elements to modern side.
+Preserved areas are background image and following theme slots: ContentAccent1, PageBackground and BackgroundOverlay.

 ## How to determine if a site is a "modern" team site?
 <a name="sectionSection1"> </a>